plabayo/rama/docs/book/src/proxies/operate/transparent.md

 ## Fail open Vs Fail closed

 **Final Operational Note:** Transparent proxies are the most invasive form of proxying.
 When operating them, always implement a **"Bypass" or "Fail-Safe"** mechanism.
 If your Rama service crashes, your firewall rules should ideally be configured to either "fail open" (allowing direct internet) or "fail closed" (blocking all) depending on your security requirements.

+The most common failure you will encounter with transparent MITM proxies are CA certificate trust issues.
+Even when you add your proxy's CA (or its issuer) in the system root store of the machines the proxy operates on, you will still encounter plenty of network flows that fail due to CA certificate trust issues.
+The reason for this is that a lot of applications, for whatever reasons, do not load (or use) the system root certificate trust storage.
+And thus will not be aware of your custom CA certificate.
+For those apps you have three options:

+1. Ensure to never MITM them
+2. Ensure the app uses the system root certificate storage (some apps such as Firefox allow it to be opt-in)
+3. Explicitly add your proxy CA as a certificate trusted by that application

+However... even before you figure out the root cause, let alone picking one of these three options, you will want to ensure that in the meanwhile the users of these machines are still able to work on these machines even if you cannot MITM these specific network flows (yet).
+One way to do so is keeping a cache around of domain-app combinations that failed due to tls handshake issues and ensure to not MITM them until explicitly approved (again) or based on some (short) time.
+That's an example of "a fail open" policy.
+And also immediately the only one that I would recommend for pretty much any MITM proxy, but especially transparent L4 ones.